parkerlewis9/express_itunes_app/README.md

 1. Players name
 2. high score
-3. Date of score (BONUS but date objects can get complicated so this is a good challenege).
+3. Date of score (BONUS but date objects can get complicated so this is a good challenge).

 ## Styling